Poplar and Stepney Rifles: Loos

 Loos had been selected for the BEF's Autumn offensive (the Battle of Loos) and the summer was spent in preparation, including a 1500 yd long trench that 141st Bde began digging in No man's land on 27 August.
 This was to be the jumping-off line for the attack, and was equipped with recesses for gas cylinders (the BEF was to use chemical weapons for the first time); a second assembly trench was also dug 50 yd behind.
 The battalions then underwent rehearsals for the roles they were to play in the attack.
 For the opening assault on 25 September, 1/17th Londons under Lt-Col Godding was in brigade reserve and was left in the original British front line while rest of the brigade advanced at 06.30 behind the gas cloud and smoke screen towards Loos.
-By 09.30 one company of 1/17th Bn had been sent up to reinforce 1/20th Bn in its attack on the Chalk Pit.
-At the end of the day the brigade had reached the mining spoilheap known as the Loos Crassier, but it was held by only two companies (one from 1/17th) and a platoon, and was unable to provide much flank protection for the neighbouring division which suffered heavy casualties.
+By 09.30, one company of 1/17th Bn had been sent up to reinforce 1/20th Bn in its attack on the Chalk Pit.
+At the end of the day, the brigade had reached the mining spoilheap known as the Loos Crassier, but it was held by only two companies (one from 1/17th) and a platoon, and was unable to provide much flank protection for the neighbouring division which suffered heavy casualties.
 Two days later 141st Bde captured further German strongpoints, with 1/17th Bn supplying the 'bombers' who led the attack into the German trenches.
 After holding its positions, 141st Bde was relieved by 142nd Bde on the night of 28/29 September, but the following night 1/17th Bn went back into the line with 142nd Bde to relieve the 3rd Guards Bde on Hill 70.
 They were finally relieved by French troops and went into reserve.
 141st Brigade was not called upon during the German counter-attacks on 8 October or the British attack on the Hohenzollern Redoubt on 13 October.

 47th (2nd L) Division spent the next month holding and repairing the battered trenches at the head of the salient created by the Battle of Loos.
 It went into corps reserve on 15 November, but returned a month later, suffering a steady trickle of casualties to small arms, shellfire and mining.
 The division took over the Souchez sector on Vimy Ridge on 16 March 1916.
 This sector had been quiet, but both sides commenced mining.
-On 26 April a German mine broke 141st Bde's front line, but rifle fire from 1/17th Londons helped to prevent the German attack and the defenders seized the crater and consolidated the far lip.
-Over following weeks 141st Bde had to provide large working parties for the Royal Engineers' counter-mining.
+On 26 April, a German mine broke 141st Bde's front line, but rifle fire from 1/17th Londons helped to prevent the German attack and the defenders seized the crater and consolidated the far lip.
+Over the following weeks, 141st Bde had to provide large working parties for the Royal Engineers' counter-mining.
 The Germans launched an attack on 21 May, isolating the division's forward trenches and crater positions with a Box barrage and capturing most of them in the confusion; the division suffered additional casualties in counter-attacks trying to regain the lost positions.
-Afterwards the division was relieved in the line.
+Afterwards, the division was relieved in the line.